-Resource attributes Description TriggerResState Change (user-defined) Determines whether or not to invoke the resstatechange trigger if the resource changes state.
-See "About the resstatechange event trigger" on page 438.
-If this attribute is enabled at the group level, then the resstatechange trigger is invoked irrespective of the value of this attribute at the resource level.
-See "Service group attributes" on page 689.
-Type and dimension: boolean-scalar Default: 0 (disabled) TriggersEnabled (user-defined) Determines if a specific trigger is enabled or not.
-Triggers are disabled by default.
+Resource Description attributes TriggerResState Determines whether or not to invoke the resstatechange trigger if the resource changes state.
+Change See "About the resstatechange event trigger" on page 446. (user-defined) If this attribute is enabled at the group level, then the resstatechange trigger is invoked irrespective of the value of this attribute at the resource level.
+See "Service group attributes" on page 699.
+Type and dimension: boolean-scalar Default: 0 (disabled) TriggersEnabled Determines if a specific trigger is enabled or not. (user-defined) Triggers are disabled by default.
 You can enable specific triggers on all nodes or only on selected nodes.
 Valid values are RESFAULT, RESNOTOFF, RESSTATECHANGE, RESRESTART, and RESADMINWAIT.
 To enable triggers on a specific node, add trigger keys in the following format: TriggersEnabled@node1 = {RESADMINWAIT, RESNOTOFF} The resadminwait trigger and resnotoff trigger are enabled on node1.
 To enable triggers on all nodes in the cluster, add trigger keys in the following format: TriggersEnabled = {RESADMINWAIT, RESNOTOFF} The resadminwait trigger and resnotoff trigger are enabled on all nodes.
-Type and dimension: string-keylist Default: {}
+Type and dimension: string-keylist Default: {} Utilization The virtual machine agent meters the CPU and memory requirement of the virtual machine and (agent-defined) populates this attribute value for the virtual machine resource.
+CPU is measured in number of vCPUs and memory is measured in MB or GB.
+This is a temporary attribute and it does not exist in the main.cf file.
+Note: The agent of the virtual machine resource is designated to meter and populate the Utilization attribute.
+You should not edit this attribute as it may affect the target physical server decision.
+Type and dimension: float-association Default: Not applicable